nicholas-fong/TAPO-camera-motion-detect-and-record/Person/CREATE_YOLO.md

 onnxscript
 ```

-Install the required modules to get a working system but no more:
+Install the required modules using requirements.txt.
+Don't add more modules to requirements.txt, unless the system asks for.
+More modules than bare minimum can cause interdependcy conflict:

 ```bash
 pip install -r requirements.txt